gsilva00/LBAW-Project/docs/wiki/er.md

 <td>Can check the articles more flagged with potential fake news</td>
 <td>Low</td>
 <td>---</td>
-<td>As a Fact Checker, I want to be able to filter my feed in order to see the most flagged articles, so that I don’t have to search for those articles myself.</td>
+<td>As a Fact Checker, I want to be able to filter my feed in order to see the most flagged articles, so that I don't have to search for those articles myself.</td>
 </tr>

 <tr>